MA, BA (HONS), HCPC, EMDR

 ARE ~ YOU ~ READY ~ TO ~ CHANGE?
 Then please do get in touch to set up your FREE call email me at email@example.com

 Training, qualifications & experience

-MA Dramatherapy, EMDR, Holistic Pelvic Care, Amastu Physiotherapist, NLP, Shamanic Practitioner.
-I have worked with groups and 1:1 for 15 years assisting women to become more confident and self expressed in their lives.
+A registered member of the Health and Care Professionals Council (membership number: AS16392), I am governed by their Code of Ethics.
+I've worked with groups and 1:1 for 20 years, assisting women to become more confident and self expressed in their lives.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.